Impact Report 2019-2020

 On February 18, 2020, the Center for Judaic Studies hosted a feature screening of the film Golda, followed by a discussion with the directors Sagi Bornstein and Udi Nir.Learn more

 Elizabeth Escobedo, associate professor of history, launched a service-learning class that partners with Casa de Paz, an Aurora nonprofit that offers housing, meals, visits, and transportation to immigrants recently released from immigrant detention.
-This academic year, Casa de Paz has been a partner for four service-learning courses within the Madden Center.Read more
+This academic year, Casa de Paz has been a partner for four service-learning courses within the Center for Innovation in the Liberal and Creative Arts (CILCA).Read more

 Combining Art & Technology for the Public Good